 Today the members are drawn from all walks of life, but are still largely those who live in or near Cobham, which lies between Kingston on Thames and Guildford in Surrey.
-Thus the Lodge retains the same communal spirit it had eighty years ago, and local organisations still figure high on the Lodge's donations to charity.
+Thus the Lodge retains the same communal spirit it had a century ago, and local organisations still figure high on the Lodge's donations to charity.
 Charity is the central pivot of Freemasonry, and every Lodge contributes to Grand Charity.
-In 2016, for example, nearly five million pounds was given to non-Masonic causes by Grand Charity, all raised from donations by the members.
-Local recipients included the Marie Curie Centre, and the Queen Elizabeth Foundation (MERU).
+In 1999, for example, over three million pounds was given to non-Masonic causes by Grand Charity, all raised from donations by the members.
+Local recipients included the Marie Curie Centre, and the Princess Alice Hospice.
 Grand Charity remains one of the largest grant-making charities in the United Kingdom.

 Why Coveham?
 The Lodge is so called from the old name of the village.
 The original derivation of the name is subject to debate, but appears as Covenham in the Domesday Book.
 In time it became Coveham and finally Cobham.
 There have been water-mills in the bend of the Mole at Cobham since earliest times, and this is reflected in the appearance of Cobham Mill on the banner of Coveham Lodge.